-There is no sharp distinction between the disciplines of Applied Physics and engineering, but they are somewhat different.
-Roughly speaking, applied physics sits between pure physics, which focuses on understanding Nature, and engineering, which focuses on the implementation of practical devices and technologies.
-In Applied Physics, researchers take new phenomena and attempt to explore their uses.
+There is no sharp distinction between the disciplines of Applied Physics and engineering, but they are not the same.
+Roughly speaking, Applied Physics sits between pure physics, which focuses on understanding Nature, and engineering, which focuses on the implementation of practical devices and technologies.
+Applied Physics researchers take new phenomena and explore their uses.
 In some cases, these discoveries lead to new devices and technologies, which are then refined and perfected by engineers.

 Important technologies such as the laser, transistor, magnetoresistive multilayers (used in hard disk drives), and quantum dots (used in next-generation flat-screen displays) all came out of the work of applied physicists.

 That said, the modern research landscape is increasingly multi-disciplinary.
 It is common for applied physicists to also do some research that can be called "pure physics", and some that could be called "engineering".